bassdman/vue-feature-toggle/README.md

     <!-- Why is this ******* feature hidden?
 I checked the visibilityrule.
 It should be visible... -->
     <feature name="anAmazingFeature">This feature should be shown</feature>
 ```
-All developers of the world agree with you, debugging the reason, why a feature is visible or not is horrible.
-But don't worry, this time is over.
-We have a perfect solution for it.
+All developers of the world agree with you, debugging sth lik this is horrible.
+But don't worry, we have a perfect solution for it.
 And it's just one line of code.
 ```javascript
 feature.showLogs(); //or feature.showLogs(true);
 ```